iliakan/javascript-book/en/01-basics/09-advanced-functions/03-with-operator.md

 # The "with" operator

 The `with` operator allows to use an arbitrary object as the scope.
-It is used in the code around, but deprecated in modern javascript.
+It is used in the code around, but deprecated in modern JavaScript.

 =Cut